Fish4203/django_media/README.md

-# django_projects
+# django media

-these are some projects im doing in django probably just to learn how to use django
+A small project where created to learn django
+There are a few apps that do things such as mesaging, creating blog posts and making polls